Customer Support Guide for Airties Wi-Fi

 It may also be worth asking early on whether the customer has the AirTies WiFi app.

 If you have EyeSaaS Carat and / or Pearl , you can of course directly retrieve information that will save you some of these questions.
-We will provide some hints and tips for each case below.
+Tips on this provided below.

 The Most Common Problems and What to Do About Them